Glimpse history through old images of Brighton and Hove, East Sussex, England.

-In the HuntleyFilmArchives collection is this footage from Brighton in the late 1910s or early 1920s.
-Midnight Follies girls enjoy their time on the beach.
+Footage from the late 1910s or early 1920s shows Midnight Follies girls enjoy their time on Brighton’s beach.

 In 1920 Tom Payne won the London to Brighton walking race, organised by the Surrey Walking Club.
 He walked the entire distance in 8 hours, 21 minutes, and 33 ⅖ seconds, ending at Brighton seafront.

 British Pathé caught the final moments, including Tom Payne’s emotional response to winning.
 On another occasion, they filmed the same man winning the Manchester walk.

 Tom Paynes Wins London – Brighton Walk (1920) – British Pathé on YouTube